Junhao Real Estate Beijing Jingfa Properties Co

 All buildings in the site are arranged in a way that their spatial organisation renders the feeling of moving through a mountain forest.

 The two main towers of the plaza feature a core-tube framing system made from steel-reinforced concrete.
 The materials were selected as they provide lateral stiffness and fire resistance and are low-priced.

-The exterior glass façade of the buildings will be made from tinted glass to replicate ink-based shan shui paintings.
+The exterior glass façade of the buildings is made from tinted glass to replicate ink-based shan shui paintings.

-The remaining low-rise buildings on the site will be made from reinforced concrete and enclosed in tinted glass.
+The remaining low-rise buildings on the site are made from reinforced concrete and enclosed in tinted glass.

 Chaoyang Park Plaza project has received the Leadership in Energy and Environmental Design (LEED) Gold certificate from US Green Building Council.

-The project makes optimal use of natural lighting and includes an intelligent building and air purification system, which reduces energy consumption.
+The development made optimal use of natural lighting and includes an intelligent building and air purification system, which reduces energy consumption.

-China Construction Design International Group has been appointed as the construction engineer for the project.
+China Construction Design International Group was appointed as the construction engineer for the project.